 Tips for evaluating a supplemental math curriculum

 Upon evaluating a curriculum, it may become clear your math instruction needs additional aid, and supplemental math programs can provide that support.
-Because while the basics of mathematics remain unchanged (two plus two still equals four, after all), math instruction has evolved as research deepened and pedagogy improved.
+Because while the basics of mathematics remain unchanged (two plus two still equals four, after all), high quality math instruction has evolved as research deepened and pedagogy improved.

 Educators have been challenged to consider and incorporate edtech tools, from introducing the electronic calculator in the classroom in the 1970s to navigating the ethical and technical aspects of AI today.
 With so many answers readily available to students, how do you refocus their learning objectives and instructional practices on logic, critical thinking, and problem-solving strategies?